Sloane Street is home to global luxury retail and a vibrant residential neighbourhood. If Sloane Street blooms, so does London.

 Brompton Road to Harriet Street

-Harriet Street to Cadogan Place north
+Harriet Street to Cadogan Place North

-Cadogan Place North to Cadogan Place South
+Pont Street to Cadogan Place South

 Cadogan Place South to Sloane Square